ellie-commons/jorts/README.md

 ## 🛣️ Roadmap

-Jorts is a cute simple little notes app
+Jorts is a cute simple little notes app, and i wanna keep it this way

+right now im working on:
+- Verify the app on flathub
+- a proper debounce for saving when user changes a note content
+- Maybe an option to show window title buttons, because now this is on flathub i may get flak from users about the lack of it
+- Probably some cleaner code if i come around to it
+- Maybe a toggle lists if i find how to do it without more UI noise

 Feel free to check [the project board](https://github.com/orgs/ellie-commons/projects/4)

 ## 💝 Donations